space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 crew minor victory: no *alive, unrestrained* headrevs are *on the evac shuttle* when evac reaches centcom crew major victory: *all* revolutionaries are *deconverted* or *dead* when evac reaches centcom

+## Revolutionary Items

 ### Generally available items
 Headbands:
 - Headbands can be cut up using a sharp object to turn into a headband
 - This is a fashion accessory accessible to all crew, however when worn by a revolutionary codewords they say deal 1.5x more damage.

 Revolutionary posters:
-- Crew can print posters from autolathes
+- Crew can print rolled-up posters from autolathes using cloth
-- These posters are randomized, and can result in loyal, neutral or revolutionary posters
+- These posters are randomized when printed, and can result in loyal, neutral or revolutionary posters
+  - Examining a rolled-up poster gives its name
-- Revolutionary posters have a radius of influence.
+- Revolutionary posters have a radius of influence when put up.
   - When inside this radius, you take 0.25 CHP damage / second
   - When inside this radius, codewords deal 1.25x more damage
-- Loyal posters also have a radius of influence.
+- Loyal posters also have a radius of influence when put up.
   - When inside this radius, you heal 0.25 CHP damage / second
   - When inside this radius, codewords deal 0.5x damage
+- Posters can be taken down, and if recycled gives back some cloth

+### Dead Drop Duffelbag / The Revolutionaries Uplink
+- can be spawned by rummaging through any disposals bin
+- when used, opens the store
+- can be carried around to access the store at any point & when worn deals passive conversion damage in an area around the wearer
+- when placed back into a disposals bin it disappears.
+- one dead drop item is available per headrev per tier
+  - the next tier unlocks when a certain percentage of the station has been converted

 ### Dead Drop Items
 tier 1:
+tier 1 items should help the revolution grow in a stealthy or efficient way, in ways that don't involve combat
 - the classic: a two-use flash that deals massive conversion damage and can convert
 - headset override: when used on a headset adds the revolutionary channel
-- revolutionary poster blueprint: allows producing posters directly, for cheaper cost
+- revolutionary poster blueprint: allows producing rev posters directly, for cheaper cost
 - expanded reading: unlocks more revolutionary codewords

 tier 2:
+tier 2 items should allow the revolution to blossom; these should have conditional usecases, meaning a headrev selects the one that is most suitable for how the revolution has developed
 - marximov: revolutionary-aligned AI lawboard
 - cargommunism pad: QM's cargo pad but doesn't announce the purchase
-- cyanide pills: a bottle of pills. when ingested, unlocks the ability to kill oneself with 200 poison, dealing conversion damage around you
+- cyanide pills: a bottle of pills. when ingested, unlocks the ability to kill oneself with 200 poison, dealing 80 CHP damage in a radius around the user
 - de-friedman-rillator: converts someone who is brought to life with this defibrillator

 tier 3:
+tier 3 items is the revolution's capstone ability; if the revolution reaches this stage, the item should provide an option for the revs to go loud, or a way to comeback against a crew that is trying to fight back
 - mind swap: allows you to change mind with a fellow revolutionary. a trusted scapegoat.
 - revolutionary leader cap: amplifies conversion damage dealt by the wearer's codewords
 - megaphone: codeword damage spoken when holding a megaphone is not split; full damage is dealt to all who hear it